Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 Assumptions which are specific to an analysis method used to query the CPG and run the compliance checks, are not added to the CPG but still returned in the result of a query.

 This provides a human evaluator with a good understanding of the limitations of the analysis, and the assumptions which have to be accepted to rely on the results.
-More importantly, the evaluator can perform a targeted assessment if the assumptions are valid for the given TOE, or if they can be accepted (depending on the EAL of the evaluation, some assumptions may simply not be relevant) and thus increase the trust into the OpenStack Checkers results.
+More importantly, the evaluator can perform a targeted assessment if the assumptions are valid for the given TOE, or if they can be accepted (depending on the EAL of the evaluation, some assumptions may simply not be relevant) and thus increase the trust into the Codyze Evaluators results.
 The evaluator can also reject assumptions which would resemble failing the automated analysis.

-If an assumptions was accepted, this information is stored in a DSL and can thus be fed into subsequent runs of the OpenStack Checker.
+If an assumptions was accepted, this information is stored in a DSL and can thus be fed into subsequent runs of the Codyze Evaluator.
 With this technique, the assumptions do not have to be considered again and ultimately, a reproducible and understandable evaluation can be achieved.
 If an assumption cannot be accepted, the respective finding requires manual re-evaluation.

 ### Running the Compliance Checks as Queries

 The security claims of the TOE are expressed in the form of queries, which are executed on the CPG.
-The OpenStack Checker traverses the CPG based on these queries and collects information about the nodes and edges which are relevant for the analysis.
+The Codyze Evaluator traverses the CPG based on these queries and collects information about the nodes and edges which are relevant for the analysis.
 The result of a query expresses if the requirement holds for the given TOE.
 An extensive guideline on how to write queries is provided in the chapter [How to write queries](writing-queries.md).